This is a view that makes a girl smile.

 And after all this beautiful work, Ryan earned bonus points by installing my cup rack next to the range.

 It’s the perfect place to display some of my favorite things.
 And it’s officially the first piece of decor to hang on our wall.
-To keep it nice and secure, he used anchors and screws along with our new Black + Decker Drill/Driver.
+I love a man who can hang a cup rack.
+Or at least, I love this man who can hang a cup rack.

 By the way, we still have no closet rods.
 But I have a cup rack and pennants.
 Priorities.